-The second system is ABGENE, introduced in [43].
-ABGENE uses a transformationbased tagger to produce an initial tagging.
-Then it employs a number of dictionaries and contextual rules to weed out false positive and recover false negative.
+We also tested ABGENE, introduced in [40].
+Similar to the method presented in Section 3.1.6, ABGENE uses a transformation-based tagger to produce initial tagging.
+Then it uses a number of dictionaries and contextual rules to weed out false positive and recover false negative.
 It was tested on a corpus consisting of the complete set of abstracts introduced into Medline between June 15 and September 24, 2001, and was reported to give good results.